sanctum-black/blog/computer-science/elixir-for-beginners/elixir-for-beginners.md

 Hello World
 ```

-And voila, we've written, compiled and run our first Elixir project.
+And voila, we've written, compiled, and run our first Elixir project.

 Upon compiling and running, the compiler will create a new folder called `_build`.
 This folder will at first contain one subfolder called `dev`.
 This subfolder contains the development build artifacts.
 This includes compiled Elixir code, compiled Erlang code, and compiled NIFs (*Native Implemented Functions*) if our project uses them.